-Now that your baby is here you may be looking in the mirror during nap time confused.
+Now that your baby is here, you may be looking in the mirror confused.

-+Why haven’t those stretch marks disappeared?
-You used all the recommended butters and oils.
++Why haven’t the stretch marks disappeared?
+You used all the recommended creams, butters, and oils.

 +Why isn’t that coin bouncing off your ASS-ets like they did pre-pregnancy?

 Well, mom, pregnancy isn’t nice to the idea of what our body should look like and that’s okay because the idea of what our bodies should be after birth is flawed.